 Alaska Regional Crews

 SCA is looking for adventurous Alaskans ages 15-19 to participate in summer Regional Crews.
-These crews are fielded during the summer months with the Launch! orientation program in May to prepare for the summer.

 What is a Regional Crew?

 SCA members work on crews of 8 members with 2 professional crew leaders.
 Crews are located throughout the state.
 Members camp in tents, cook meals together, and fully participate in team activities throughout the duration of the program.
 The team completes conservation projects like trail work, environmental restoration, and invasive plant removal.
 Teams will also participate in educational and fun activities like exploring the local ecosystem, practicing leadership skills, hiking, and community events.
 There are multiple start dates in June and July:

 - Bristol Bay Native Corporation

 - National Park Service